Grameen Crédit Agricole Foundation and Crédit Agricole CIB provide a sustainability-linked loan to Annapurna Finance, a leading Indian MFI

 Travel diary of a Solidarity Banker in Senegal

-Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole SA in 2018, Solidarity Bankers is a skills-based volunteer program open to all Crédit Agricole Group employees, supporting microfinance institutions and impactful businesses supported by the Foundation.
-Discover the opinion piece by Stéphane Frénéat, UNEXO's Solidarity Banker, who traveled to Senegal to support La Laiterie du Berger, a social enterprise in which the Foundation is a shareholder.
+Launched by the Grameen Crédit Agricole Foundation and Crédit Agricole SA in 2018, Solidarity Bankers is a skills-based volunteer program open to all Crédit Agricole Group employees, supporting microfinance institutions and impact businesses supported by the Foundation.
+Discover the opinion piece by Stéphane Frénéat, UNEXO's Solidarity Banker, who went to Senegal to support La Laiterie du Berger, a social enterprise in which the Foundation is a shareholder.

 Solidarity Banker…an incredible professional and personal adventure of riches!